 Resolution is the key to a clear, sharp digital image.
 It’s measured in DPI, or "dots per inch."
 A higher DPI captures more detail from your original print.
 For most photos, scanning at 300 DPI is perfectly fine if you only plan to view them on a screen or reprint them at their original size.
 However, if you want to create a lasting archive or have the flexibility to enlarge a small photo without it becoming blurry, 600 DPI is the way to go.
 It creates a much richer, more detailed file that preserves the quality of the original print, giving you more options for future projects.

-Selecting the Right File Format
+Choosing the Right File Format (JPEG vs. TIFF)

 When you save your scanned photos, you’ll need to choose a file format.
 The two most common choices are TIFF and JPG.
 Think of a TIFF file as your digital master copy.
 It’s a "lossless" format, meaning it saves every single bit of image data without any compression.
 This results in a large file, but it’s the highest possible quality for archiving.
 A JPG file, on the other hand, is compressed to create a smaller, more manageable file size.
 This makes JPGs perfect for sharing via email or posting on social media.
 A great strategy is to save a master TIFF file for your archive and then create JPG copies for everyday use.